 Cision’s 2023 Global State of the Media Report shows media—and how marketing and PR pros can best communicate with media—is changing.
 By understanding the challenges journalists face, communications professionals can consistently deliver the resources needed to increase clients’ media engagement.

 In today’s world of misinformation and tightening budgets, it’s challenging to be a journalist.
-According to the report, journalists state the top challenge in journalism is maintaining credibility as a trusted news source/combating accusations of “fake news” (27%), followed closely by lack of staffing and resources (20%), and declining advertising and circulation revenues (20%).
-The top challenges for journalists are keeping up amid downsizing and reduced resources (38%) and balancing reporting on important topics against pressure to drive business (22%).
+According to the report, 27% of journalists poled state the top challenge in journalism is maintaining credibility as a trusted news source/combating accusations of “fake news”, followed closely by lack of staffing and resources (20%), and declining advertising and circulation revenues (20%).
+The top challenges for 38% of respondents are keeping up amid downsizing and reduced resources and balancing reporting on important topics against pressure to drive business (22%).